magomimmo/modern-cljs/doc/tutorial-14.md

-We already afforded this problem in a [previous tutorial][10] dedicated to the `login` example and we solved it by preventing the click event to be passes to the action associated to the form.
+We already afforded this problem in a [previous tutorial][10] dedicated to the `login` example and we solved it by preventing the click event to be passed to the action associated to the form.

 We need to code the same thing in the `src/cljs/modern_cljs/shopping.cljs` file.
 Open the `shopping.cljs`